lbryio/lbry.com/content/faq/identity-requirements.md

 Unfortunately, when you try to give stuff away for free, people will abuse it.

 This, and only this, is the reason we require a credit card to participate in the rewards program.
 We wish we could tell you were a real person without this step, but no other solution we've tried thus far has worked well.
+This is the fastest and easiest method to verify your identity, otherwise, please see below.

 **To be clear, no money will be charged to your card now or ever.** There is no fine print and there is no trick.